 - Equipment and materials used in the remediation

 Biohazardous sharps represent a category of hazardous biological waste that includes items like:

 This category represents sharp instruments that become contaminated with biological material because of the manner in which they are utilized.
 These types of contaminated items typically are found in a healthcare or medical setting.
 With that said, needles and syringes are utilized by individuals who imbibe in certain types of injectable mind-altering substances.
 Needles and syringes become contaminated through this illicit use.
 Multiple individuals become exposed to blood, and possible bloodborne pathogens, through the sharing of needles and syringes.

-This type of waste is most often found in a healthcare, medical, or research setting.
-However, there can be traumatic events, situations outside of a healthcare, medical, or research setting, that result in the creation of what technically can be classified as pathological waste.
+This type of waste is most often found in healthcare, medical, or research setting.
+However, there can be traumatic events, situations outside of healthcare, medical, or research setting, that result in the creation of what technology can be classified as pathological waste.